 1. Pre-heat oven to 170C.
 Arrange paper liners on baking tray.

 2. Hand whisk egg yolk and sugar till pale in colour.
-Add in corn oil and milk, mix well.
+Add in corn oil and thickened cream, mix well.

 3. Sift in cake flour, stir to combine.